75% of Asthma Patients Ignorant of Deadly Attack Risk

 Current estimates put asthma related deaths at 1,000 a year.
 Considering only 10% (that’s one in 12 adults) of people in the UK suffer from asthma, that’s a pretty worrying number of deaths.

 We all need to help put a stop to asthma related deaths.
 One common cause involves patients using their inhaler incorrectly.
 Although it may seem straightforward, many asthma sufferers get the steps wrong.
 Over time, they allow little mistakes to slip into the routine.
 Others complain that doctors never show them the steps at all.
-Watch here for a step-by-step guide provided by our medical advisor, Doctor Hilary Jones, for using an asthma inhaler correctly.
+Watch here for a step-by-step guide provided by our partner Medical advisor, Doctor Hilary Jones, for using an asthma inhaler correctly.
 Without the correct technique, you can’t be sure the dose recommended by the doctor is the same one received in your lungs.

 Also, most importantly, we need to start changing the widespread attitude that it’s “just” asthma.
 It’s really unhelpful to propagate this common myth because asthma has left several people housebound.Health Express can deliver inhalers to your door in a matter of hours.
 Read more about the asthma treatments we have available.